bibincatchme/kube-prometheus/README.md

         * Changes discovered by prometheus-config-reloader and reload prometheus
         * Prometheus reloads configuration after reboot  and then collects new metrics according to this logic
 ### Alertmanager Pod
-As in the case with prometheus, 2 containers  run in one pod:
+ 2 containers are launched in the Alertmanager Pod
  1. alertmanager
  2. config-reloader – add-on to alertmanager which monitors changes and reloads alert manager via HTTP request

 ### Grafana Pod
   1. Grafana
-  2. Grafana-sc-dashboard – an add-on to grafana which will subsribe to ConfigMaps resources and generate json dashboards for Grafana based on them
+  2. Grafana-sc-dashboard – an add-on to grafana which will subsribe to ConfigMaps resources and generate json dashboards for Grafana based on them.